davidsbatista/davidsbatista.net/_posts/2017-07-22-SyntaxNet-API-Portuguese.md

 ---
 layout: post
 title: Google's SyntaxNet - HTTP API for Portuguese
 date: 2017-07-22 00:00:00
 tags: [python, NLTK, SyntaxNet, API, Portuguese, part-of-speech, syntactic dependencies]
 categories: [blog]
 comments: true
 disqus_identifier: 20170722
 preview_pic: /assets/images/2017-07-22-SyntaxNetHTTP.png
+description: Setting up a SyntaxNet HTTP endpoint for Portuguese
 ---

 In a [previous post](../../../../../blog/2017/03/25/syntaxnet/) I explained how load the syntactic and morphological information given by SyntaxNet into NLTK structures by parsing the standard output.
 Although usefull this is does not scale when one wants to process thousands of sentences, but finally I've found a Docker image to setup SyntaxNet as a webservice.